DorukEskicorapci/SQL-Basics-Password/README.md

-This project includes basics of SQL database manipulation using java.
+This project is an extension for SQL Basics Project repository that includes password encoding feature.

+What does this extension offer:
+  -Password input from user.
+  -Encodes the password using base64 and saves the encoded version to the database.
+  -Decodes the password and shows it to the user.

+What does SQL Basics offer:
   -Data Insert
   -Display Data
   -Update Data
   -Delete Data

-Programming of this project was started and concluded during my summer internship in BTC IT Services.
+Programming of this extension was started and concluded during my summer internship in BTC IT Services.
-Start date: June 5 2024
+Start date: June 12 2024
-End date: June 11 2024
+End date: June 13 2024